 7.1) Nothing in this Agreement conveys to either party any right, title or interest in the other party’s pre-existing Intellectual Property.

-7.4) Rights in third party Intellectual Property licensed or procured by Information Technology Pty Ltd in connection with the provision of the Service remain at all times the sole and exclusive property of that third party and no licence of these rights is granted to the Client except a right to use the same during the Term to the extent required for the Client’s enjoyment of the Services, subject always to any third party end user terms and payment of any applicable third party licence fees.
+7.4) Rights in third party Intellectual Property licensed or procured by MIT Ventures Pty Ltd in connection with the provision of the Service remain at all times the sole and exclusive property of that third party and no licence of these rights is granted to the Client except a right to use the same during the Term to the extent required for the Client’s enjoyment of the Services, subject always to any third party end user terms and payment of any applicable third party licence fees.

 8. Confidential Information